MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 The :ref:`DMA2D C module <section_ui_c_module_microui_dma2d>` targets the STM32 CPU that provides the Chrom-ART accelerator.

+.. note:: Since version 6.0.0, this module has been moved from the MicroEJ `DMA2D_Central`_ Repository to the MicroEJ `DMA2D_Developer`_ Repository.

 The following table describes the version compatibility between the MicroEJ UI Packs and the C modules:

 +-----------------+---------------+------------------+------------------------------------------+